MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Archive/Compress-Archive.md

 If this parameter isn't specified, the command uses the default value, **Optimal**.

-The acceptable values for this parameter are as follows:
+The following are the acceptable values for this parameter:

 - **Fastest**.
 Use the fastest compression method available to reduce processing time.
 Faster compression can result in larger file sizes.